Technological innovation and a focus on developing high-end agricultural products are transforming the agricultural sector of Cyprus.

-Although abundant with fresh produce and fertile soil, farmers of Cyprus certainly don’t have it easy.
-They face an ongoing struggle for economic relevance.
-In the early years of Cyprus’ independence, the contribution of the agricultural sector to GDP was about 20%, whereas today it has dropped to about 1.9% and employs around 4.6% of the workforce.
-However, the sector has shown remarkable resilience and agricultural production has remained at the same level, despite this challenge and the economic crisis of recent years – proving there are positive future prospects for agriculture in Cyprus if it continues to transform the sector on a more professional and scientific basis.
+Although abundant with fresh produce and a sunny climate, farming in Cyprus is faced with droughts and environmental challenges, as well as an ongoing struggle for economic relevance.
+In the early years of Cyprus’ independence, the contribution of the agricultural sector to GDP was about 20%, whereas today it has dropped to around 1.7% and employs around 4% of the workforce.
+However, the sector has tackled these trials and tribulations head-on by adopting new technologies, bringing new products to the market and widening its customer base.
+Agriculture has shown remarkable resilience and production has remained at stable levels, despite recent macroeconomic challenges – proving there are positive future prospects for the sector if it continues to develop on a more professional, niche and scientific basis.
 New structural reforms are also set to increase competitiveness and productivity, allowing Cyprus to become more dynamic, export-oriented and most importantly adopting a mentality of continuous modernisation.

-Developing Wine Industry
+Boutique Wine Industry

 A Fertile Future

 While challenges remain for agriculture, Cyprus has demonstrated that it is adaptable, resilient and capable of responding to adversity with creativity and vision.
 Cyprus agriculture may not be able to compete in quantities and prices in the mass production model, but with its supreme produce the real opportunity and key ingredient for success is to invest in quality.
 Creating more registered PDO products will strengthen regional development through the creation of new small businesses and thus new jobs.
 A focus on innovation and sustainability will be the key objectives to gradually drive the transition of Cyprus to a low-carbon and resource-efficient economy, influencing market demand, and creating new investment and employment opportunities.

 Updated: March 2017